Circuitscape/Omniscape.jl/docs/src/usage.md

 write_raw_currmap = true
 ```

-The full suite of arguments that can be specified in the .ini file are described in detail under "Arguments" below.
+The full suite of arguments that can be specified in the .ini file are described in detail in [Arguments](@ref).

 ### Parallel Processing